 About Wellcome Collection and Wellcome

-Wellcome Collection is a free museum exploring health and human experience.
+Wellcome Collection is a free museum and library exploring health and human experience.
 Our vision is to challenge how we all think and feel about health by connecting science, medicine, life and art.
 We offer changing curated exhibitions, museum and library collections, and public events, in addition to a café.
 Wellcome Collection co-publishes books on what it means to be human, and collaborates widely to reach broad and diverse audiences, locally and globally.

 Wellcome Collection actively develops and preserves collections for current and future audiences and, where possible, offers new narratives about health and the human condition.
 We work to engage underrepresented audiences, including D/deaf, disabled, neurodivergent, and racially minoritised communities.